jvandemo/generator-angular2-library/README.md

 - creates and configures `package.json`
 - creates and configures `tsconfig.json`
 - creates the main library file
-- creates a sample directive
-- creates a sample component
-- creates a sample service
-- creates a sample pipe
+- creates a sample directive, component, service and pipe

 ## Quick start